 Manage staff time in appropriate UChicago system to ensure all hours worked are accurately reported in CMMS.

-Bachelor's degree in engineering, business, related field or relevant industry experience required
+Bachelor's degree in engineering, business, related field or relevant industry experience.

-Must have a valid IL driver's license and successfully complete the University's Motor Vehicle Records background check process is required
+Successfully complete the University's Motor Vehicle Records background check process, required.

 Technical Knowledge or Skills:

 Decision making skills.